stitchdata/docs/_database-integrations/sftp/v1/sftp-v1.md

   - title: "Select an encoding format"
     anchor: "select-encoding-format"
     content: |
-      The default encoding format is `utf-8`, but you can update it by selecting a format in the **Encoding Format** drop-down list.
+      The default encoding format is `utf-8`, but you can update it by entering the name of the format in the **Encoding Format** field.

       **Note**: The selected format will be used for all files selected.
 If a file is encoded in a different format, an error may occur.
 If you need to replicate data from files with different encoding formats, you should consider creating a different connection for each format.